top of page

 2. Stay Hydrated

 All fluids count (except alcohol), not just water.
 Proper hydration is essential in preparing for cancer treatment and for your body to function at its best.
 Establishing good hydration habits now will support you throughout treatment.
-A simple way to monitor hydration is by checking the colour of your urine - aim for pale yellow.
-If it’s darker, you might need to drink more.
+A simple way to check hydration is to look at the colour of your urine - aim for a pale yellow.
+If it’s darker, it might be a sign to drink a little more.

 To make hydration more enjoyable: